For more information, contact us via email at email@example.com.

 Tips for completing ratings are found throughout the rating site.
 Tech support can be reached through the Contact Support feature; most inquiries will be answered within two US business days.

-How do suppliers know if their buyers support their use of the Better Buying platform?
+How do suppliers know if their retailer and brand customers support their use of the Better Buying platform?

-Better Buying has been designed for the primary benefit of suppliers: no buyer support is needed.
+Better Buying has been designed for the primary benefit of suppliers: no retailer or brand support is needed.
 Supplier anonymity is always protected so suppliers need not fear their commercial relationships will be damaged as a result of use of the ratings platform.
-However, it is possible that suppliers will receive an invitation from buyers to use the rating platform, indicating the buyer’s interest in benefiting from the information provided by their suppliers.
-Another way suppliers may learn about buyer support is if buyers actively comment about their scores on the Better Buying website.
-But the true test of buyer support is whether scores that need improving are improving over time, indicating a concerted effort on the part of the buyer to address critical issues.
-Please contact email@example.com if you have any questions.
+However, it is possible that suppliers will receive an invitation from a retailer or brand to use the rating platform, indicating the retailer's or brand’s interest in benefiting from the information provided by their suppliers.
+The true test of retailer or brand support is whether scores that need improving are improving over time, indicating a concerted effort on the part of the retailer or brand to address critical issues.
+Please contact firstname.lastname@example.org if you have any questions.